Andrew Vaughn Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.56).
+- The Diamondbacks have a 4.55 team ERA that ranks 20th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (192 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs allowed (193 total, 1.2 per game).

-- Davies (2-5) gets the starting nod for the Diamondbacks in his 18th start of the season.
-He's put together a 6.81 ERA in 79 1/3 innings pitched, with 69 strikeouts.
+- Pfaadt makes the start for the Diamondbacks, his 18th of the season.
+He is 2-9 with a 6.08 ERA and 86 strikeouts in 90 1/3 innings pitched.

-- The right-hander's last time out was on Sunday, Sept.
-17 against the Chicago Cubs, when he went four innings, surrendering three earned runs while giving up five hits.
+- The right-hander's last time out came on Friday against the New York Yankees, when he tossed 4 1/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.